 Programmable Device Image

-The PDI created by the Vivado/Vitis development system is used to initialize a Versal ACAP.
+The PDI created by the Vivado/Vitis development platform is used to initialize a Versal adaptive SoC.
 The PDI can include these common elements:

 - Boot header (includes image identification, platform loader and manager (PLM) partition size and offset, and other attributes)